Table of Contents

 In this final photo, the subject’s head and limbs are cut off by the edge of the frame at unsettling points, something that’s generally advised to avoid.
 However, this gives the image an eery, mysterious quality, leaving the viewer with lots of unanswered questions.

 Traditional techniques can be a great stepping-off point for creating powerful images, but using them too much can make your work feel predictable and safe.
 To create truly remarkable images, it’s more important to capture the essence of your subject than to conform to all the rules.
+Learn more about this by reading our guide to making a great photograph.

 Arguably more important than mastering your camera settings is understanding the basics of composition.
 Composition is where you, as a photographer, have the most power to influence how viewers see and receive your images.
 This is where you get to convey a story and invoke some sort of feeling or reaction from your viewers.
 This is the place where your creativity really gets a chance to shine through your photographs.
 Run with it.